Joefb/respResponder/README.md

 still running and check it.
 O snap!
 Multiple hashes were captured an hour and a half ago!
 You really wish you were notified right away.

 ## - The Fix
-Use a handy python script that will give voice notifications when a hash is captured!
+Use a handy python script that will give voice notifications when a hash is captured.

-## - Installation
+## - Instalation
 * Python3 required
 * Playsound python package required
 ```bash